lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Magical Contracts.md

 > builder than a story teller, so I am going to define magical contracts
 > rather more than Mrs. Rowling did.

-## Definition
+## Definition, Scope, and Limitations

-First of all, the word "contract" is rather misleading.
+As has been stated in other works on the nephilim, with rare exceptions all modern nephilim have a widely mixed heritage that includes powers that we believe to be derived from fallen angels that can be classified as belonging to the order of Thrones.
+This inheritance makes these nephilim subject to what we call, for lack of a better term, "contract magic."
+Despite this naming, it is imperitive that one not let the word "contract" limit or misdirect one's thinking.
+This is in fact a fairly large body of magic that pervades nephilim social life in a variety of ways.
 For example, the so called Unbreakable Vow is not _really_ a contract, but clearly falls in this category.
 These are contracts in the sense that at least one party agrees

 - to do something
 - to _not_ do something